 Pros of oral TRT:

-- Ideal for men uncomfortable with injections
+- Option for men uncomfortable with injections

 - Portable and travel-friendly